SERVIDOR-L3HO/ULTRAGOL-API3/replit.md

 The project is built on Node.js 20 with Express 4.21, designed for high performance and scalability.

 **Technical Implementations:**
+*   **Multi-Source Scraping System (NEW - Oct 2025):** Revolutionary failover architecture that queries 3 independent data sources per league (ESPN, Soccerway, FlashScore) with intelligent fallback.
+If the primary source fails or is slow, the system automatically switches to the next available source, ensuring maximum uptime and the freshest data possible.
+All responses include source metadata (fuente, fuente_url, tiempo_scraping_ms) for transparency.
 *   **Dynamic Caching System:** An in-memory cache stores data for 30 minutes, significantly reducing external requests and improving response times.
 It supports dynamic keys for various leagues and data types.
 *   **Automated Updates:** `node-cron` schedules automatic data refreshes every 30 minutes for Liga MX endpoints, ensuring data freshness.
 *   **Anti-detection Mechanisms:** To prevent blocking, the API employs User-Agent rotation (Chrome, Firefox, Safari, Edge), realistic HTTP headers, random delays (1-3 seconds), exponential backoff for retries (up to 3 attempts), and rate limit handling (429 status codes).
-*   **Modular Scraper Architecture:** Scrapers are organized by league and data type (e.g., `src/scrapers/premier/tabla.js`), promoting reusability and maintainability.
+*   **Modular Scraper Architecture:** Scrapers are organized by league and data type with source adapters in `src/scrapers/sources/<league>/` directories.
+Each league has dedicated adapters for ESPN, Soccerway, and FlashScore, all coordinated through `src/utils/multiSourceScraper.js`.
-*   **Data Sources:** Data is aggregated from reliable sources like ESPN, BBC Sport, Mediotiempo, and FlashScore, including ESPN's hidden APIs for international league tables and top scorers.
+*   **Data Sources:** Data is aggregated from multiple reliable sources (ESPN, Soccerway, FlashScore, BBC Sport, Mediotiempo), with automatic failover between sources to guarantee data availability even if individual sources experience downtime or rate limiting.
 *   **Endpoint Design:** The API offers 29 operational endpoints across 6 leagues, including detailed calendar endpoints with matchday information and live countdowns for all supported leagues.
 Includes a unified `/calendario/todas-las-ligas` endpoint that aggregates complete fixture data from all leagues with professional metadata.
 *   **Video Integration (Liga MX):** A dedicated endpoint scrapes YouTube for Liga MX highlight videos, providing comprehensive metadata without relying on the YouTube API quota.
 *   **Logo Integration (Liga MX):** Provides high-quality team logos in multiple sizes from ESPN's CDN.